 Cooking Thanksgiving dinner can be stressful with all of the different items that need to be made at the same time.
 There never seems to be much oven space.

-That’s why using a couple of boxes of Stove Top Stuffing is a great way to make your to make this favorite side dish to your holiday dinner table.
+That’s why using a couple of boxes of Stove Top Stuffing is a great way to make your to make this favorite side dish to your holiday dinner table this holiday season.

 How do you spruce up Stove Top?